 Radiography – Program Detail

 The program prepares its graduates for employment in medical radiography.
 The program has varied clinical experiences which make graduates employable in major medical centers, imaging centers, physician offices, emergency care facilities and mobile x-ray companies.
-The program provides training in conventional film imaging as well as technically advanced digital imaging which is more prevalent in the field.
+The program provides training in digital medical imaging.
+Clinical education experiences are held during the day with some night clinical 4th and 5th semesters.

-The mission of the Radiography Program at Forsyth Technical Community College is to actively involve the student in a learning process through a variety of educational experiences that include classroom, laboratory and clinical education and to develop professionals who possess the qualifications necessary to perform the entry-level skills that will enable them to meet the healthcare community needs.
+The mission of the Radiography Program at Forsyth Technical Community College is to actively involve the students in a learning process through diverse educational experiences that include classroom, laboratory, and clinical education and to develop professionals who possess the qualifications necessary to perform the entry-level skills that will enable them to meet the healthcare community needs.

 Program Goals and Student Learning Outcomes

-Goal: The radiography student will be clinical competent.
+Goal: The radiography student will be clinically competent.

 Student Learning Outcomes: